instructure/instructure-ui/packages/ui-a11y/src/components/Dialog/README.md

 ---
-describes: FocusRegion
+describes: Dialog
 ---

-The `FocusRegion` component is a utility that is used by [Popover](#Popover), [Modal](#Modal) and [Tray](#Tray) for keyboard accessibility.
+The `Dialog` component is a utility that is used by [Popover](#Popover), [Modal](#Modal) and [Tray](#Tray) for keyboard accessibility.

 ```js